mmurr11/Planner-CRUD/README.md

 ## What it is

-This is a basic todo writing app that uses React and Material UI.
+This is a basic todo writing app that uses React, Redux, and Material UI.

 ### How to use